-The Municipality continues to work with the Vhembe District Municipality, Provincial together, sharing knowledge, and applying best practices to help overcome challenges and create a stronger, more sustainable community.
+The Municipality continues to work with the Vhembe District Municipality, Provincial planning together, sharing knowledge, and applying best practices to help overcome challenges and create a stronger, more sustainable community.

 Government, and National Government to improve service delivery.
-We are focused on planning thank all Councillors, staff members, especially the Municipal Manager and management team, traditional leaders, service providers, media, and labour unions for their continued hard work in serving the people of Makhado Local Municipality.
+We are focused on thank all Councilors, staff members, especially the Municipal Manager and management team, traditional leaders, service providers, media, and labour unions for their continued hard work in serving the people of Makhado Local Municipality.